Your Custom Text Here

 browse a bit…

-The abstract floral is a takeoff of an original painting by artist Domingo Zapata that was later rendered in mosaic by Koko Mosaico for the 2013 Venice Biennale.
-I've selected a portion of the original to reproduce, and I’m loving the bold outlines and yellow-rose color play.
-This one was started long ago, and I’m just now diving in again in earnest.
-It’s been a while since I’ve worked with smalti, so I’m finding my way setting these vibrant tesserae.
+The abstract floral WIP is inspired by the original painting by Domingo Zapata, later rendered by Koko Mosaico for the 2013 Venice Biennale.
+I’ve selected a portion of the original to reproduce and revise.
+I revel in the bold outlines, hints of geometry, and yellow-rose color play.
+This one was started long ago, and I continue to work to bring it to a successful completion.

 The creation of sacred and classical works easily lends itself to meditation and quiet reflection.
 Often I listen to music as I work.
 During these times I select classical guitar or piano or Gregorian chant.
 The simplicity of the music allows me to enter the work in a state of peaceful contemplation.